-Document Type thesis Author Name Wang, Le URN etd-082713-125108 Title Detection of Man-in-the-middle Attacks Using Physical Layer Wireless Security Techniques Degree MS Department Electrical & Computer Engineering Advisors Alexander M. Wyglinski, Advisor Keywords RSSI Jamming attack rogue AP MITM Wi-Fi Date of Presentation/Defense 2013-07-22 Availability restricted
+Document Type thesis Author Name Wang, Le URN etd-082713-125108 Title Detection of Man-in-the-middle Attacks Using Physical Layer Wireless Security Techniques Degree MS Department Electrical & Computer Engineering Advisors Alexander M. Wyglinski, Advisor Keywords RSSI Jamming attack rogue AP MITM Wi-Fi Date of Presentation/Defense 2013-07-22 Availability unrestricted

 In a wireless network environment, all the users are able to access the wireless channel.
 Thus, if malicious users exploit this feature by mimicking the characteristics of a normal user or even the central wireless access point (AP), they can intercept almost all the information through the network.
 This scenario is referred as a Man-in-the-middle (MITM) attack.
 In the MITM attack, the attackers usually set up a rogue AP to spoof the clients.
 In this thesis, we focus on the detection of MITM attacks in Wi-Fi networks.
 The thesis introduces the entire process of performing and detecting the MITM attack in two separate sections.
 The first section starts from creating a rogue AP by imitating the characteristics of the legitimate AP.
 Then a multi-point jamming attack is conducted to kidnap the clients and force them to connect to the rogue AP.
 Furthermore, the sniffer software is used to intercept the private information passing through the rogue AP.